dk-a-dev/auto-spons/README.md

 1. Go to the **Bulk Email** tab
 2. Either:
    - Upload a CSV/Excel file with contact information
-   - Use the contacts you found via Apollo search
 3. Preview the personalized emails
 4. Send the campaign